Carbon monoxide detector: Semiconductor type

-Digital
+Concentration readout

-Although all home detectors use an audible alarm signal as the primary indicator, some versions also offer a digital readout of the CO concentration, in parts per million.
-Typically, they can display both the current reading and a peak reading from memory of the highest level measured over a period of time.
+Although all home detectors use an audible alarm signal as the primary indicator, some versions also offer a digital readout of the CO concentration, in parts per million (PPM).
+Typically, they can display both the current reading and a peak reading from memory of the highest level measured over some time.
 These advanced models cost somewhat more but are otherwise similar to the basic models.

-The digital models offer the advantage of being able to observe levels that are below the alarm threshold, learn about levels that may have occurred during an absence, and assess the degree of hazard if the alarm sounds.
+The models with display have the advantages of indicating levels below the alarm threshold, reporting levels that may have occurred during an absence, and assessing the degree of hazard if the alarm sounds.
 They may also aid emergency responders in evaluating the level of past or ongoing exposure or danger.
-Some that lack UL certification have been found highly inaccurate.